Caring for Our Community

 Educating Young People

-The Diocese of St. Petersburg has a vital role in the development of students in West Central Florida through its network of Catholic Schools and Early Childhood Centers.
+The Diocese of Saint Petersburg has a vital role in the development of students on the Gulf Coast of Florida through its network of Catholic Schools and Early Childhood Centers.
 Our collective mission is to provide a faith-filled community where students are challenged to Courageously Live the Gospel and grow spiritually, academically, and socially.

 Out of the 175 dioceses in the United States, our system of Catholic schools is the 46th largest, providing education to nearly 13,000 students in Pinellas, Hillsborough, Pasco, Hernando, and Citrus counties.
 The 11 early childhood centers, 27 elementary schools, 2 special-needs schools, and 7 high schools employ 1,300 Catholic educators and professional staff members.
 Our students’ average standardized test scores are consistently in the top 25% in the nation and our high school students contribute 86,000 hours of service annually to local communities and nonprofit organizations.
 Most importantly, prayer and the sacraments are a regular part of daily life in every one of our Catholic Schools.

-Since 1968, we have had more than 35,000 students graduate from Catholic high schools in the five counties of the Diocese of St. Petersburg.
+Since 1968, we have had more than 35,000 students graduate from Catholic high schools in the five counties of the Diocese of Saint Petersburg.

 Helping Families Seeking to Adopt